-- Where possible, an employee should be declared temporarily incapacitated should workplace accommodation not be possible and provided it has been motivated by a doctor/occupational medical practitioner. - Where temporary incapacity is impossible, the employee should be entitled to use their sick leave if appropriate. - Where an employee's sick leave is exhausted, employees may use their annual leave. - Where applicable, the business must access the eligibility of the employee to receive additional company benefits and/or UIF. - Unpaid leave in these circumstances is not recommended and the Guidance Document stipulates that where it is contemplated, it must be as matter of last resort. - In terms of the TERS directive issued on 11 August 2020, where an employer is unable to accommodate a vulnerable employee in the workplace, provided an employee has suffered a partial or complete loss of income, the employee may claim TERS benefits.
+- Where temporary incapacity is impossible, the employee should be entitled to use their sick leave if appropriate; - Where an employee's sick leave is exhausted, employees may use their annual leave, where an employee's working time is reduced or temporarily stopped, an employee may be entitled to a TERS claim; - Where applicable, the business must assess the eligibility of the employee to receive additional company benefits and/or UIF; - Unpaid leave in these circumstances is not recommended and the Guidance Document stipulates that where it is contemplated it must be as matter of last resort. - Employees excluded from the workplace due to COVID-19 symptoms or exposure will use their paid sick leave entitlements under the Basic Conditions of Employment Act 75 of 1997 (BCEA) during the period(s) of absence.
+When sick leave under the BCEA has been exhausted, employees can apply for illness benefits in terms of the Unemployment Insurance Act 63 of 2001 (UI Act).

-12. How does an employer manage the incapacity or alternatively the return to work of a vulnerable employee?
+11. How does an employer manage the incapacity or alternatively the return to work of a vulnerable employee?

-- The Guidance Document recommends, inter alia, the following: - adequate compensation claim processing and rehabilitation if the exposure was work related; - employees with mild illness should complete the mandatory 14 days isolation and return to work; and - employers must ensure that any sick leave related to workplace-acquired COVID-19 related illness is managed under COIDA procedures.
+- The Guidance Document recommends, inter alia, the following: - adequate compensation claim processing and rehabilitation if the exposure was work related; - employees with mild illness should complete the mandatory 14 days isolation and return to work; and - employers must ensure that any sick leave related to workplace-acquired COVID-19 related illness is managed under the Compensation for Occupational Injuries and Diseases Act 130 of 1993 (COIDA) procedures.